garden-io/garden/docs/reference/config.md

   #
   # Optional.
   environments:
-    - # Specify the provider that should store configuration variables for this environment.
-Use
-      # this when you configure multiple providers that can manage configuration.
-      #
-      # Optional.
-      configurationHandler:

-      # A list of providers that should be used for this environment, and their configuration.
+    - # A list of providers that should be used for this environment, and their configuration.
       # Please refer to individual plugins/providers for details on how to configure them.
       #
       # Optional.